hackolade/sql-select-statement-parser/README.md

 Dialect-agnostic parser of SQL SELECT statements.

-Function parseSelectStatement accepts SQL SELECT statement of different SQL dialects (MySQL, Snowflake, PostgreSQL, MSSQL, etc.) and returns object describing columns and tables names those were used in the query.
+Function parseSelectStatement accepts SQL SELECT statement of different SQL dialects (MySQL, Oracle, PostgreSQL, T-SQL, Snowflake, etc.) and returns object describing columns and tables names used in the query.

 ## Installation
 ```